Ir al contenido principal

 Ashirbad

-Fun fact: Earlier, the groom's family always was the first to perform Ashirbad, as they were considered to be of the higher stature for accepting the bride.
+Fun fact: Earlier, the groom's family was always the first to perform Ashirbad, as they were considered to be of the higher stature for accepting the bride.

 Ai Buro Bhaat

 This Bengali wedding tradition involves feeding the bride and the groom their last bachelor meals in their respective homes.
-The mother usually cooks the bride/groom's favourite dishes including all delicious Bengali food items followed by mouth-watering sweets.
+The mother usually cooks the bride/groom's favourite dishes, including all delicious Bengali food items, followed by mouth-watering sweets.

 Holud Kota & Dhan Kota